coopsmwc/git-flow-test/README.md

 Concourse test of GitHub hooks by mc3.
+Thank you.